Mieszko-Agata-Inz/weather_app/README.md

-# weather_app
+# weather app

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+This repo contains the needed code for local web app deployment.